LaganYT/NatroMacro/README.md

 - Core functionality is complete and functional
 - Minor syntax cleanup remaining for some path functions
 - All pattern functions are syntactically correct
+- All bitmap assets are properly converted and accessible
 - Main macro framework is fully operational

 ## 🐛 Troubleshooting